segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 ## iOS

 To get started with MoEngage on iOS, first integrate your app with the [MoEngage-Segment-iOS](https://github.com/moengage/MoEngage-Segment-iOS) library.
-You can integrate MoEngage and Segment with [CocoaPods](http://cocoapods.org).
+You can integrate MoEngage and Segment with [CocoaPods](http://cocoapods.org) or with Swift Package Manager.

   * Initialize pod with pod init command, this will create a podfile for your project.
   * Update your podfile by adding pod '**Segment-MoEngage**' as shown below: